Jesterboxboy/discordbot-riichimahjong/README.md

 * Add the discord token for the bot to .env file
 * Change the settings under config/*.py for relevant cogs
+* Copy bot/config/example.settings.py to bot/config/settings.py and adapt the settings
 * start the bot with docker compose up --build -d